Case Summary

-On August 12, 2021 the U.S. Census Bureau released the 2020 Census legacy format redistricting data and, on the following day, the State of Ohio moved to voluntarily dismiss their lawsuit, which the district court granted on August 16, 2021, thereby ending the lawsuit.
+- On August 12, 2021, the Census Bureau released the 2020 Census “legacy” format data and, on the following day, Ohio moved to voluntarily dismiss their lawsuit.
+The district court granted dismissed on August 16, 2021, thereby ending the case.

 Case Library